Quarantined in the Park Hyatt, Tokyo

 At a hospital in downtown Tokyo, a guard who spoke no English urged us into a glass airlock, the doors sucking shut behind us.
 Beyond a thick wall of glass, four people in biohazard suits stared at us as if we carried anthrax.
 The guard pointed at Ethan to go to a sliding door, but I shook my head.
 Not alone.
 The hotel manager had promised that the doctors would speak English.
 But I already sensed a lack of communication—what did they plan to do to him?

-No coughing, I mouthed to Ethan, who was looking sick.
+No coughing, I mouthed to my son, who was looking sick.
 We could still get out.
 We were taller than they were.
 And they were not expecting an escape.
 People obeyed here.
 Usually.

-Ethan, holding his iPod and a book that had a picture of a dragon on it, stepped forward and picked up a lone white phone that beckoned.
+He was holding his iPod and a book that had a picture of a dragon on it, stepped forward and picked up a lone white phone that beckoned.
 One of the doctors answered on the other side.
-“My mom is coming with me,” Ethan said, like a super hero.
+“My mom is coming with me,” my son said, like a super hero.
 “And she’s not being tested.”

 The sliding doors slammed open and a doctor emerged in a space suit.
 He approached us wobbily, as if on the moon.
 He stopped three feet from us (precisely three-feet, I noted, a distance deemed medically safe for avoiding infectious diseases) and we stared at each other—a take-me-to-your-leader moment.
 The doctor put us in a tiny windowless room that was twice the size of a phone booth.
 Things were getting a little scary and I tried calling the Hyatt on the cell but it seemed they’d scrambled the phones.